Garvan-Data-Science-Platform/ctrl/docs/CONTRIBUTING.md

 make docker-run
 ```

-_**NOTE**: If you want to run the server using Yarn, you should also setup the postgres database container using, `make docker-run-db`._
+_**NOTE**: If you want to run the server using Yarn, you should also setup the postgres database container using, `make db`._

-2. Open Your Browser: Navigate to the Swagger UI by visiting:
+1. Open Your Browser: Navigate to the Swagger UI by visiting:

 ```bash
 http://localhost:{port}/docs